 First Degree Felony Aggravated Assault

 The most serious type of assault is first degree felony Aggravated Assault.
-Aggravated Assault, when charged as a felony of the first degree, requires the prosecution to show:
+In order to obtain a conviction under this statute, prosecutors must show:

-- Either that the defendant specifically attempted to cause serious bodily injury and failed, or
+- The defendant specifically attempted to cause serious bodily injury and failed, or

-- That the defendant caused serious bodily injury that the defendant acted intentionally, knowingly, or recklessly under circumstances manifesting extreme indifference to the value of human life.
+- The defendant caused serious bodily injury that the defendant acted intentionally, knowingly, or recklessly under circumstances manifesting extreme indifference to the value of human life.

 It is not enough for the Commonwealth to show only that the complainant suffered serious injuries because the injuries could have occurred by accident, through negligence, or through bad luck in a situation in which the defendant intended to cause only minor injuries.